apivis/node-red-express-totp/README.md

     koyeb service deploy -f koyeb.yaml
     ```

-    You will need to replace `your-docker-hub-username/nodered-secure:latest` in `koyeb.yaml` with the actual path to your Docker image.
+    You will need to replace `your-docker-hub-username/nodered-secure:latest` in `koyeb.yaml` with the actual path to your Docker image if you are not deploying from a Git repository.